Emjayi/my-react-portfolio/public/content/Projects.md

 ## IdeaShare
 Revolutionizing the Way Ideas Shape Our World!
-IdeaXchange is a groundbreaking social media platform designed to ignite conversations and empower individuals to share their brilliant ideas on a global scale.
+IdeaShare is a groundbreaking social media platform designed to ignite conversations and empower individuals to share their brilliant ideas on a global scale.
 As an ongoing project in my portfolio, I am developing this app using React.js and Material UI.
 - ![600x200](http://khersebozorg.com/wp-content/uploads/2023/07/Brain-Bulb-Lamp-Smart-Idea-Logo-Template_auto_x2.jpg)
 - Tags: React
 - Badges:
   - React [cyan]
-  - In developement[yellow]
+  - On Going[yellow]
 - Buttons: